Back to Blog

 Frequently Asked Questions

 What are age restrictions?
-For major concerts at the Piece Hall, the age restriction is generally 18+.
-It is crucial to check the specific event details on your ticket or the official venue website.
-Valid photographic ID will be required for entry.
+For Scissor Sisters concerts at venues like the Piece Hall, the age restriction is typically 18+, due to licensing regulations for alcohol sales and the late nature of the event.
+Valid photo ID will be required for entry.

 Photography and video policies?
-Generally, personal mobile phones are allowed for photography and casual video recording.
-However, professional cameras with detachable lenses are usually prohibited.
-Flash photography is often discouraged as it can disrupt the performers and other audience members.
-Always check the venue's specific policy on the day.
+Generally, personal, non-professional cameras and mobile phones are permitted for photography and video.
+However, professional cameras with detachable lenses and video recording equipment are usually prohibited.
+Always check the specific venue policy closer to the date.

 Top Tips for Scissor Sisters at Piece Hall Halifax